-The Leader, Elmhurst College’s award-winning student newspaper, has won national awards and routinely wins awards at the Illinois College Press Association's (ICPA) annual convention, including First Place for General Excellence among schools with enrollment under 4,000, in recent years.
+The Leader, Elmhurst College’s award-winning student newspaper, has won national awards and routinely wins awards at the Illinois College Press Association's (ICPA) annual convention, including the 2016 First Place for General Excellence among schools with enrollment under 4,000.
 And it’s entirely run by students with the guidance of an expert full-time faculty advisor: Students write and edit all stories, shoot and choose photography, and take responsibility for all editorial decisions.
 It’s a great way to gain real-world experience as a writer and journalist—and to help shape your classmates’ college experience.

-Winning entries in our annual Carlson creative writing contest for fiction and poetry writing are published in MiddleWestern Voice, the College’s full-color arts and literary journal.
+Winning entries in our annual Carlson creative writing contest for fiction and poetry writing and the Lively Award for Creative Nonfiction are published in MiddleWestern Voice, the College’s full-color arts and literary journal.
 Students serve as editors and take full responsibility for the publication with an expert full-time faculty advisor.
 Many students see their academic work in print, too, in Investigations, the College’s journal of student scholarship.

 Through ENG 468 Internship or ENG 365 Media Practicum, students may take on internships, through the CPE, with The Leader, or with other organizations related to professional communication, both on campus and off.